 These are traditional and authentic Icelandic bathing pools, inspired by the age-old ways used by the locals in this area for a thousand years.
 Sustainably built in the traditional stone-bath style in an off-grid location, it’s a unique combination.

 The canyon is in a protected environment – there are changing rooms here at the canyon baths, but guests are not allowed to use soaps or detergents in the showers.
-Bathing shoes and towels are provided for you.
 After your time in the hotpots, guests are welcome to use the facilities at Husafell free of charge, when we return there later in the 4WD.